Numerical study of Kelvin-Helmholtz instability and its impact on synthetic emission from magnetized jets

-Non-thermal emission from Active Galactic Nuclei (AGN) jets extends up-to large scales in-spite of them being prone to a slew of magneto-hydrodynamic instabilities.
-The main focus of this study is to understand the impact of MHD instabilities on the non-thermal emission from large scale AGN jets.
-We perform high resolution three-dimensional numerical magneto-hydrodynamic simulations of a plasma column to investigate the dynamical and emission properties of jet configurations at kilo-parsec scales with different magnetic field profiles, jet speeds, and density contrast.
-We find that the shocks due to Kelvin-Helmholtz (KH) instability in the axial magnetic field configurations can strongly affect the jet dynamics.
+\abstract {Non-thermal emission from Active Galactic Nuclei (AGN) jets extends up-to large scales in-spite of them being prone to a slew of magneto-hydrodynamic instabilities.} {The main focus of this study is to understand the impact of MHD instabilities on the non-thermal emission from large scale AGN jets.} {We perform high resolution three-dimensional numerical magneto-hydrodynamic simulations of a plasma column to investigate the dynamical and emission properties of jet configurations at kilo-parsec scales with different magnetic field profiles, jet speeds, and density contrast.
+We also obtain synthetic non-thermal emission signatures for different viewing angles using an approach that assumes static particle spectra and that obtained by evolving the particle spectra using Lagrangian macro-particles incorporating the effects of shock acceleration and radiative losses.} {We find that the shocks due to Kelvin-Helmholtz (KH) instability in the axial magnetic field configurations can strongly affect the jet dynamics.
 Additionally, we also find the presence of weak biconical shocks in the under-dense jet columns.
 The inclusion of a helical magnetic field hinders the vortex growth at the shear surface thereby stabilizing the jet column.
-We also obtain synthetic non-thermal emission signatures for different viewing angles using an approach that assumes static particle spectra and that obtained by evolving the particle spectra using Lagrangian macro-particles incorporating the effects of shock acceleration and radiative losses.
-With the latter approach, the synthetic SEDs obtained for cases with strong KH instability show the presence of multiple humps ranging from radio to TeV gamma-ray band.
-In particular, we find evidence of spectral hardening in the X-ray band due to synchrotron emission from high energy electrons accelerated in the vicinity of freshly formed shocks.
-The implications of such hardened spectra are discussed in view of multi-wavelength observational signatures in large scale jets.
+With the evolving particle spectra approach, the synthetic SEDs obtained for cases with strong KH instability show the presence of multiple humps ranging from radio to TeV gamma-ray band.} {We conclude that the high energy electrons accelerated in the vicinity of freshly formed shocks due to KH instability, result in high X-ray emission.}